NoMoreMarking/terms-of-service/privacy-statement.md

 * Encryption at rest i.e. when stored on a disk or laptop
 * Field level encryption in our database, where we feel it necessary to do so
 * We use encrypted passwords with variable permissions according to the user’s role are used for access to all sensitive information
-* All servers are situated in secure locations that comply with the Data Protection Act 1998
+* All servers are situated in secure locations that comply with the Data Protection Act 1998 and any ensuing laws or regulations including the General Data Protection Regulation (GDPR)

 __4. Staff access to data__